Macabresoft/Macabre2D/README.md

  * Install MonoGame for your version of Visual Studio: http://www.monogame.net/downloads/
  * Restore NuGet packages for Macabre2D.sln.
  * Open Macabre2D.sln.
 From here you can run the editor or example projects.

+ ## Using Fonts

+ When using custom fonts (non-system fonts) make sure to install the font for all users before using it within Macabre2D.
+This is a limitation of the MonoGame Content Pipeline.